June 2022 COVID blog

 Illiteracy and low levels of literacy remain challenges, as many of the female garment workers have dropped out of school with a low level of basic education.

-China: Media report that China dismissed the need for a United Nations mission to review its labor standards in the remote Xinjiang region, after a committee branded its policies for Uyghurs as "discriminatory."
+China: Media report that China dismissed the need for a United Nations mission to review its labour standards in the remote Xinjiang region, after a committee branded its policies for Uyghurs as "discriminatory."

 A committee reporting to the UN's International Labor Organization said in a June 9 statement that China used "repressive" measures against the majority Muslim Uyghur ethnic minority, creating a discriminatory environment.
 The report also "expressed grave" concern at authorities' alleged efforts to pass "de-radicalization responsibilities" onto employers.